Former Good Schools Guide writer and education adviser, Suzie Oweiss, gives her verdict...

 Graveney School

-A mainstream state school for pupils aged from 11 to 19 in Wandsworth
+- A mainstream state school for pupils aged from 11 to 19 in Wandsworth

 Rated outstanding by Ofsted for the fifth time, more than 2000 applicants sit the Wandsworth Test for one of the 70 places awarded on ability (280 places in total).
 For entry on distance grounds, you need to live within 5 mins walk.

-84% of pupils reach the benchmark of 5 A*-C GCSE passes including English and Maths in 2016.
-At A level, almost 33% of all grades were at A* or A. Last year’s English Baccalaureate results placed the school in the Top 100 (non-grammar) state-funded schools in the UK.
-Strong emphasis on languages and arts, most go to top unis with a significant number to art & music courses.
+In 2016, 84% of pupils reached the benchmark of 5 A*-C GCSE passes including English and Maths.
+At A level, almost 33% of all grades were at A* or A.

 -